Andergraw/supabase-auth-ui-plasmic/README.md

+# Integration of Supabase Auth (and React's Auth UI) with Plasmic using Next.js Pages and Headless Api
 This is a demo showing a basic (and probably full of errors) implementation of Supabase authentication with Plasmic integration and using Auth UI on top of that.
 It is a Next.js project bootstrapped with [`create-plasmic-app`](https://www.npmjs.com/package/create-plasmic-app) and based on the [`Github example from the Plasmic team.`](https://github.com/plasmicapp/plasmic/tree/master/examples/supabase-auth-nextjs-pages-loader)

-[!IMPORTANT]
+> [!NOTE]
-It is assumed that you know how to do the basics; setting up Plasmic, setting up supabase, etc. The purpose of this project is showing a boilerplate of Supabase, Plasmic auth and Auth UI working altogether.
+> It is assumed that you know how to do the basics; setting up Plasmic, setting up supabase, etc. The purpose of this project is showing a boilerplate of Supabase, Plasmic auth and Auth UI working altogether.

 ## Getting Started